DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

 - Between the two database instances for replication.
 - Between each database instance and their respective Kubernetes deployments:
-  - Primary will need to expose TCP port `5432`.
+  - The primary needs to expose TCP port `5432`.
-  - Secondary will need to expose TCP ports `5432` & `5431`.
+  - The secondary needs to expose TCP ports `5432` & `5431`.

 Install an [operating system supported by Omnibus GitLab](https://docs.gitlab.com/ee/install/requirements.html#operating-systems), and then
 [install the Omnibus GitLab](https://about.gitlab.com/install/) onto it.
 Do not provide the `EXTERNAL_URL` environment variable when installing, as we'll provide a minimal configuration file before reconfiguring the package.

-Once you have installed the operating system, and the GitLab package, configuration can be created for the services that will be used.
+After you have installed the operating system, and the GitLab package, configuration can be created for the services that will be used.
 Before we do that, information must be collected.

-## Setup Kubernetes clusters
+## Set up Kubernetes clusters

 For this process, two Kubernetes clusters should be used.
 These can be from any provider, on-premise or from a cloud provider.